NightStar3/zerovsh-patcher/trunk/readme.txt

 RedirPath set to in zerovsh.ini (Default is (root):/PSP/VSH) and rename them to slide_plugin.rco and slide_plugin.prx

+NOTE: If you have a umd inserted
+-----------> When booting(returning from a game/returning from sleep mode/returning from a reset): just wait 5 seconds after your XMB icons have loaded before trying to trigger the clock and calendar
+-----------> When exiting from internet browser: wait 3 seconds before trying to trigger the clock and calendar

-In order to load and stop it, press the HOME button in the XMB
+In order to load it wait 1 second(and do not press any buttons during that time period), and press the HOME button In order to stop it, just press the HOME button again.

 ---- Bugs ----

-Prompt for disabling bluetooth when using usb or camera with clock and calendar enabled No umd or umd update icon appearing in XMB with clock and calendar enabled Taking more than one press to load the clock and calendar (just go to reset device in vsh menu and it should work fine) Unable to load internet browser with clock and calendar enabled (just go to reset vsh in vsh menu and it should work fine) Unable to load clock and calendar after using internet browser (just go to reset vsh in vsh menu and it should work fine)
+Prompt for disabling bluetooth when using usb or camera with clock and calendar enabled Umd, and umd update shows a blank image with clock and calendar enabled

 (Feel free to report new bugs)